sandialabs/NuMAD/docs/introduction/overview.rst

 computation of blade cross section properties, various structural analyses, and estimation of blade aeroelastic instability.

 ..
-Kelley: consider adding some images of NuMAD applications here, there is where you can encourage people to use the software
+TODO: consider adding some images of NuMAD applications here, there is where you can encourage people to use the software